envato/react-breakpoints/docs/api.md

     2160: '4K'
   },

-  /* (optional) target a box size of the observed element to match widths and heights on */
-  box: 'border-box',

   /* (optional) the box size fragment index to match widths and heights on (default 0) */
   fragment: 0
 },